Aegan

 Aegan is a 2008 Indian Tamil-language masala film directed by Raju Sundaram and produced by Ayngaran International.
-The film is a remake of 2004 Hindi film Main Hoon Na, stars Ajith Kumar and Nayanthara, alongside Suman, Nassar, Jayaram, Navdeep and Piaa Bajpai.
+The film is a remake of 2004 Hindi film Main Hoon Na, stars Ajith Kumar and Nayanthara, while Suman, Nassar, Jayaram, Navdeep and Piaa Bajpai play supporting roles.
 The music was composed by Yuvan Shankar Raja, while cinematography and editing were handled by Arjun Jena and V. T. Vijayan.
-In the film, Shiva, a CB-CID officer, embarks on a covert mission to protect the daughter of a fugitive by posing as a college student.
+The film follows a CB-CID officer who embarks on a covert mission to protect a fugitive's daughter by posing as a college student.

 Aegan was released on 27 October 2008, coinciding with Diwali, and received mixed reviews from critics.

 Plot

-The film's story is based around Shiva, a CB-CID officer, and his efforts to foil terrorist John Chinnappa.
-Shiva is simultaneously attempting to mend relations with his father's estranged first wife and his half-brother Narain.
+Shiva is a CB-CID officer who attempts to foil terrorist John Chinnappa.
+He is simultaneously attempting to mend relations with his father's estranged first wife and his half-brother Narain.
 However, complications ensue.

-Major John Chinnappa is a scientist who had created tablets by operating on human guinea pigs.
+Major John Chinnappa is a scientist who created tablets by operating on human guinea pigs.
 His ploys have always been controversial but inconclusive due to the lack of witnesses.
 However, an ex-gang member, General Ram Prasad, became a police approver and is on the verge of revealing John's ploys to the police.
 However, he is on the run to avoid charges.
 The case falls to Commissioner Karthikeyan, Shiva's father, who assigns his son to go and help solve the mission.

-Karthik tells Shiva to attend college in Tamil Nadu (St. John's College, Ooty) to protect Ram Prasad's daughter Pooja from meeting with her father.
-Shiva pleads that he has never undertaken this type of a mission before and does not know much about the current generation.
+Karthik tells Shiva to attend college in Tamil Nadu (St. John's College, Ooty) to protect Ram Prasad's daughter Pooja from meeting her father.
+Shiva pleads that he has never undertaken this type of mission before and knows little about the current generation.
 The general points out that, by a strange coincidence, Pooja attends school in the same town where Ram Prasad is hiding.
-Shiva can protect Pooja and look for Ram Prasad at the same time.
+Shiva can both protect Pooja and search for Ram Prasad.
 Shiva goes undercover as a student returning to college after many years away from taking care of the family business.
-He is much older than the other students, who at first make fun of him because of his lack of new-generation styles.
-He also has to deal with the many goofy teachers as well as Albert Aadiyapatham, the idiotic and forgetful college principal.
+He is much older than the other students, who at first make fun of him because of his lack of newer styles.
+He also has to deal with the many goofy teachers, as well as Albert Aadiyapatham, the idiotic and forgetful college principal.